Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 Or is something different happening in the body?

-Most people are used to one-hour treatments — one-hour massage, one-hour facial, one-hour appointment.
-Life is structured in one-hour blocks, so rest has also been reduced to one-hour blocks.
+Life is mostly structured in one-hour blocks, so rest has also been reduced to one-hour blocks.

 But the body does not relax on a schedule.